isce-framework/isce2/contrib/PyCuAmpcor/README.md

 objOffset.setConstantGrossOffset(0, 0)
 # if dynamic gross offset, computed and stored in vD, vA
 objOffset.setVaryingGrossOffset(vD, vA)
-# check whether all windows are within the image range
-objOffset.checkPixelInImageRange()
 ```

 * and finally, run PyCuAmpcor